Quantum phase transitions and ground-state correlations in BCS-like models: The models, their ground states and ground-state correlation functions

+with $k_i{=}2\pi[l_i{-}(L_i{-}1)/2]/L_i$ in the case of periodic boundary condition with an odd $L_i$, and $k_i{=}\pi[2l_i{-}L_i{+}1]/L_i$ in the case of antiperiodic boundary condition with an even $L_i$.
 Formally, Hamiltonian (\ref{ham2}) differs from the well-known BCS Hamiltonian of s-wave superconductivity by the presence of $\cos k_i$ factors in the gauge-symmetry breaking term.
 Such Hamiltonians can readily be diagonalized by means of the Bogoliubov transformation.
 The dispersion relation of quasi-particles reads

 where $\sum_{\bs k} \left( \varepsilon_{\bs k} - E_{\bs k} \right)$ is the ground-state energy, and $E_{\bs k}$, given by